meilisearch/demos/src/finding-pypi/README.md

 # Developer environment

-## Collect packages info and index to MeiliSearch:
+## Collect packages info and index to Meilisearch:

 These steps are automatically done every day.